-- Course C Online Puzzles Website - CS Fundamentals Main Activity Tips Lesson Recommendations Make a Copy -
+- Course C Online Puzzles 2018 Website - CS Fundamentals Main Activity Tips -Lesson Recommendations

 - Loop The action of doing something over and over again. - Repeat Do something again

 Warm Up (5 - 10 min)

 At this point, students have only used loops in the Maze puzzles.
 Those puzzles focused on looping movement instructions.
 This stage will use loops to pick up multiple items in the same spot.